MatuaDoc/OnslowCollege.github.io/12dtc/programming/lists-04-formatting.md

 ---
 title: List formatting
+learning_intentions: ["Foramtting the printed output of a list"]
+success_criteria: ["You have printed a list with custom formatting for each item", "You have printed a list slice with custom formatting"]
 ---

-## Learning intentions

-- Formatting the printed output of a list

-## Success criteria

-You will know that you have completed this lesson's learning when:

-- You have printed a list with custom formatting
-- You have printed a list slice with custom formatting

 # 4.1 Joining a list into a string